 Clarify hair with sulfates one last time

-Before starting a no poo method, it’s important to ensure silicone buildup is washed out of hair, by clarifying hair with sulfates one last time.
+Before starting a no poo method, it’s important to ensure silicone buildup is washed out of hair.
+You can do this by clarifying hair with sulfates one last time.
 (More about why sulfates and silicones should be avoided in hair products.)

-Sulfates are the harsh cleaners found in many commercial shampoos that strip the natural oils off the hair and scalp, which makes hair dry, brittle, and susceptible to damage.
-On the other hand, Silicones are found in commercial conditioners and styling products.
+We know that sulfates are the harsh cleaners found in many commercial shampoos that strip the natural oils off the hair and scalp, which makes hair dry, brittle, and susceptible to damage.
+On the other hand, silicones are commonly found in commercial conditioners and styling products.
 Silicones are designed to temporarily hide the damaging effects of sulfates by locking onto the hair shaft and creating a waterproof barrier which gives hair the appearance of shiny, frizz-free properties… but hair is still damaged underneath.

 So I recommend clarifying hair with a sulfate-shampoo one last time before quitting shampoo all together, to ensure silicones are properly washed off.
 An inexpensive, “clarifying” shampoo that contains sulfates will work – just ensure the product does contain sulfates, and ensure it does not contain silicones.
 (How to identify sulfate and silicone ingredient names in products.)
 Apply the sulfate shampoo all over the scalp and hair, rinse it out, and repeat one more time.